Swift Package · iOS · iPadOS · macOS · watchOS · tvOS · visionOS · CarPlay

 Without it

-UIImage(systemName: "plus.app") — a hand-typed string with no spell-check.
-Apple renames a symbol?
+UIImage(systemName: "plus.app") — a hand-typed string, no spell-check.
+Apple renames it?
 Silent failure.
-Hands it off to QA?
-Maybe they notice.
+QA might catch it.

 With it

-UIImage.SFSymbols.plusApp — autocompleted in Xcode, refactor-safe, and physically unable to compile if Apple drops the symbol.
-The bug becomes impossible.
+UIImage.SFSymbols.plusApp — autocompleted in Xcode, refactor-safe, and physically unable to compile if the symbol is wrong.

 Forever current